tigran-sog/clustering-europe/README.md

 The two four-way definitions, EuroVoc and the UN's Geoscheme, also show only a weak agreement with our optimal *k* = 4 clusters.
 Although they themselves are geographically intuitive, the results indicate that these definitions group together countries with drastically different socioeconomic outcomes.
 For example, the UN Geoscheme groups much poorer Balkan countries like Serbia, Bosnia and Albania with Spain, Portugal and Italy into a common Southern Europe category.
 On the other hand, EuroVoc partially replicates the Cold War understanding of Eastern Europe, pooling former Eastern Bloc countries like Czechia and Albania together, despite the gulf in both human development and inequality between them.

+## Conclusion

+Performing *k*-means clustering on the human development and inequality of European countries brings forth two key findings.

+Firstly, we find that commonly used or pre-existing definitions of European regional divisions have a tendency to pool together countries that are not necessarily similar in the level of their development or the distribution of their welfare.
+This is not surprising given that such definitions are based primarily on geographic, cultural or historical factors over socioeconomic ones.
+But it does suggest that such cultural or historical factors (like whether the nation experienced communist rule during the 20th century) are not necessarily as determinant of contemporary socioeconomic outcomes as may sometimes be presumed.
+Within the former Eastern Bloc countries, there is spectrum of socioeconomic standing - from highly developed and equal countries like Czechia and Slovenia, to less developed but equal countries like Belarus and Ukraine, as well as less developed and more unequal countries like Bulgaria and North Macedonia.
+This may reflect divergences in the economic trajectories of those countries since the end of communism, but may also preserve the effects of historical influences that pre-date communism.

+Emerging from this, the second key finding is that there is still a surprising amount of geographic structure in these two socioeconomic variables alone.
+Countries with similar combinations of human development and inequality tend to neighbour each other, as seen with some of the examples mentioned above.
+These contiguities are not perfect -- we find that France and some southern European countries persistently cluster with countries on the Baltic coast, like Poland and Lithuania.
+But a strong spatial autocorrelation is evident ovverall when *k* = 2 or 4.
+As these geographically contiguous groupings do not necessarily reflect common understandings of the regional divisions of Europe, this invites us to look at the mosaic of 21st century Europe in a different light.

 ## Repository
 ### /code/